ArthurClemens/polythene/app/lib/polythene/item/item.md

         content: m('a', {href: '#settings'})
     });

-To make a big item, pass className `font-scalable` - the icon will scale automatically:
+To make a big item, pass class `font-scalable` - the icon will scale automatically:

 	// CSS
 	.big {